cmd-stream/cmd-stream-go/README.md

 # cmd-stream-go
-cmd-stream-go is a high-performance client-server library that implements a Command pattern, supports reconnect and keepalive features.
+cmd-stream-go is a high-performance client-server library that implements the Command pattern, supports reconnect and keepalive features.

 # Tests